endlesspint8/endlesspint8.github.io/night-night/index.md

 Completed to date: 18%

+## Winter '23 - x titles (y abandoned), theme: none, sabbatical two

+_Zeno's Conscience; Roadside Picnic; Why Civil Resistance Works; Blindly; The Beginning of Infinity; On the Abolition of All Political Parties; Cryptonomicon; Travel Light; Genuine Pretending: On the Philosophy of the Zhuangzi; Woodcutters; True History of the Kelly Gang; _

 ## Autumn '22 - x titles (y abandoned), theme: I am serious and don't call me Shirley

 **honorable mention:** _Babbitt; Catch-22; Fear and Loathing in Las Vegas; The Good Soldier Švejk; The Master and Margarita; The Sellout_